RomanKalkreuth/general-boolean-benchmark-suite-presentation/README.md

-This repository contains the slides of the recent published
+This repository contains the slides that present our recently published General Boolean Function Benchmark Suite for Genetic Programming.

 > Kalkreuth et al.: General Boolean Function Benchmark Suite
 > FOGA'23: Proceedings of the 17th ACM/SIGEVO Conference on Foundations of Genetic Algorithms